ronnnnnnnnnnnnn/renpho-escs20m/README.md

   (observed from the scale, currently not settable by the client).
 - App-managed scale modes (such as pregnancy and hold-baby modes) are not
   supported: measurements taken in those modes are skipped with a warning.
-  The client never changes scale settings or modes.
 - Stored offline records (`0x15`) sent at connect are logged and discarded by default.
 Setting `clear_stored_measurements=True` acknowledges each record to drain the scale's offline store (best-effort; left off by default so